spreedly/spreedly-gem/README.md

 Once you have the payment method token (OEj2G2QJZM4C10AfTLYTrsKIsZH in this case), you can remember it and use it whenever you'd like.
 These [test cards](https://core.spreedly.com/manual/test-data) will help.

 #### Retrieve a payment method
 Let's say you'd like some additional information about the payment method.
-You can do so like this:
+You can find a payment method like so:

 ``` ruby
 credit_card = env.find_payment_method(token)